permafrost-dev/text-classifier/README.md

 use Permafrost\TextClassifier\Processors\BasicTextNormalizer;
 use Permafrost\TextClassifier\Pipelines\TextProcessingPipeline;

 //Use different processors for training and classifying.
-Since we're using keyword tokens, add all lemmas for each token
+Since we're using keyword tokens,
-//during training to increase the size of the training data.
+//add all lemmas for each token during training to increase the size of the training data.
 $trainingProcessors = [new TextLemmatizer(new Lemmatizer()), new BasicTextNormalizer()];

-//When classifying, let's remove stopwords in addition to basic text normalization, because we'll be processing phrases.
+//When classifying, let's remove stopwords in addition to basic text normalization, because
+//we'll be processing phrases.
 $classifyProcessors = [new StopwordRemover(), new BasicTextNormalizer()];

-//Let's use a basic tokenizer (word-based tokens), and an NGram tokenizer, which creates trigrams (N=3).
+//Let's use a basic tokenizer (word-based tokens), and an NGram tokenizer, which creates
-//This should give us a good mix of keywords and partial keywords to look for when classifying text.
+//trigrams (N=3).
+This should give us a good mix of keywords and partial keywords to look
+//for when classifying text.
 $tokenizers = [new BasicTokenizer(), new NGramTokenizer(3)];

 $textClassifier = new TextClassifier(